mixerapi/hal-view/README.md

 ## Serializing

-Optionally, you can serialize data into HAL using `HalSerializer`.
+Optionally, you can serialize data into HAL using `JsonSerializer`.
 Example:

 ```php
 use MixerApi\HalView\JsonSerializer;